CSC-480-F2023/group-project-rpg-dev-squad/Analysis Requirements.md

 Scenario: Customize character appearance\
 Given I have created a character when I select an outfit they have collected
-I can set my character to wear said outfit
+I can set my character to wear said outfit\
+Contraints: Outfits are predetermined and can only be toggled on or off between selected and default